JakeHulme1/graphsec-detector/README.md

 The full dataset can be downloaded on Zenodo through the following URL (https://zenodo.org/records/3559203)

+Note: `datasets/raw/` is intentionally excluded from pushes to avoid pushing large files.

 ### Option 1: Manual Downlaod
 If you already have the dataset downloaded, simply place the file:
 `PyCommitsWithDiffs.json`